Number squeezed and fragmented states of strongly interacting bosons in a double well: Introduction

-This paper is the first in a series of two papers in which we undertake a systematic study of the phenomena of squeezing and fragmentation for a Bose-Einstein condensate in a three dimensional double well potential over a range of interaction strengths and barrier heights.
-In this first paper, we conduct the analysis of these properties in the context of the two- and eight-mode models, extending the scope of these models as required.
-These studies provide a reference point for the analysis of squeezing and fragmentation with numerically exact quantum Monte Carlo methods that will be presented in the second paper of this series~\cite{Corbo2014b}.
-However they also provide new information within the restricted domain of the two- and eight-mode models.
-In particular, unlike all previous finite mode calculations which assume no appreciable overlap between one-body wave functions localized in left and right wells (equivalently, near degeneracy of the lowest two modes), we explicitly examine well geometries that allow such overlap and show that this gives rise to a non-monotonic dependence of squeezing on interaction strength.
+In this paper, we develop a more complete understanding of the phenomena of number squeezing and fragmentation for a repulsive Bose-Einstein condensate in a three dimensional double well potential, by making a systematic study over a wide range of interaction strengths and barrier heights and comparing results from finite basis models with results from numerically exact Quantum Monte Carlo (QMC) calculations.
+We first conduct the analysis of these properties in the context of the two- and eight-mode models, extending the scope of these models as required.
+For this analysis, we use a basis of states constructed from one-body, non-interacting states of the double well potential, which is the basis typically employed in previous work on double well systems.
+Our analysis provides new information within the restricted domain of these models.
+In particular, we explicitly examine well geometries that allow overlap between one-body wave functions localized in left and right wells, and show that this overlap gives rise to a non-monotonic dependence of both squeezing and fragmentation on interaction strength.